 Carriers Acknowledge Growing Risk

-According to reports from insurance carriers, threat actors are obtaining and leaking sensitive data, whether it’s class action lists, divorce settlements, or other vulnerable client information leading to extreme extortion demands far higher than in any other industry.
+According to reports from our insurance carriers, threat actors are obtaining and leaking sensitive data, whether it’s class action lists, divorce settlements, or other vulnerable client information leading to extreme extortion demands far higher than in any other industry.

 Consequently, legal services providers are more inclined to pay ransom demands because of possible reputational and legal repercussions.